 Currently the District Council owns three reserves on the Axe, Seaton Marshes, Colyford Common and Black Hole Marsh.
 These reserves are a rich mosaic of saltmarsh and freshwater grazing marsh, ponds, reedbed, ditches and saline lagoon.

 There are great opportunities for wildlife watching at the Seaton Marshes and Colyford Common hides, as well as from the recently extended Borrow Pit pond dipping platform, all set against the beautiful backdrop of the lower Axe valley.
 Thanks to a grant from the 'Making it Local ' programme, a classroom and Information Centre (with ajoining hide with disabled access) and car park were completed in 2011 to allow people to get up really close to nature and to provide facilities for visitors and school groups.
-The Information Centre is staffed by volunteers; click here for opening times (93KB Portable Document Format - 04 December 2013 - PDF Help).
-Plans are in progress to extend the car park and a toilet block is presently being built..
+The Information Centre is staffed by volunteers - click here for summer opening times (117KB Portable Document Format - 14 May 2014 - PDF Help).
+Plans are in progress to extend the car park and a toilet block has been built - the mains water should be connected very soon.
 Facilities and access at the site are being improved all the time, so keep checking the website for the latest developments.

 A busy programme of events and education already runs on the Axe Estuary Wetlands and this is intended to expand as time goes on.